StopSec/StopSec-System/README.md

-StopSec is a wireless protocol for cooperative spectrum sharing by reactively stopping interfering secondary users.
+StopSec is a wireless protocol designed for cooperative spectrum sharing, enabling primary users to reactively stop interference from secondary users.